Best Online Master’s in Journalism 2021

 The following list details several career paths for journalists.
 In most cases, entry-level work does not require a master's in journalism, but having one can help you hone your expertise and give you a competitive edge in the job market.
 For example, if you're interested in public relations (PR), a master's degree in journalism with a PR emphasis could make you a more appealing job candidate.

-These media professionals provide insightful news analysis and inform the public on current events.
+Radio and television broadcasters provide insightful news analysis and inform the public on current events.
 They research relevant topics, investigate stories, and convey key information through audio-visual media.

 Editors typically manage a group of writers and ensure uniformity in the style, tone, and messaging of their organization.
 They also plan and revise content to make sure that the material appeals to their target audience.

-PR specialists manage their clients' public images and communicate with the media on their behalf by developing position papers, writing speeches, and crafting press releases.
+Public relations specialists manage their clients' public images and communicate with the media on their behalf by developing position papers, writing speeches, and crafting press releases.

-These professionals research articles and write stories specific to their assigned area of responsibility, which is often referred to as their "beat."
+Newspaper publishers research articles and write stories specific to their assigned area of responsibility, which is often referred to as their "beat."
 This can include topics such as sports, local politics, or entertainment.
 They must be available to cover breaking news and often work under strict deadlines.

 Writers and authors develop content for blogs, websites, magazines, books, scripts, and advertisements.
 Most professionals focus on subjects within their expertise and work with editors and clients to set goals and deadlines.